 - Sermons – They watch your live stream, listen to your podcast, and download the Sunday messages.

-- Looking For Event Information – They may not remember what time the youth ministry is, or they may need reminded about the women’s ministry schedule.
+- Looking For Event Information – They may not remember what time the youth ministry is, or they may need to be reminded of the women’s ministry schedule.

 The bottom line is that your church website becomes the communication hub for your church.